Giovanni Battista de Rossi (archaeologist): Life and works

 He applied the sciences of archaeology and epigraphy, and leveraged his thorough knowledge of the topography of Rome, not to mention the resources of the Vatican Library, where he was employed cataloguing manuscripts.
 These skills he brought to Early Christian sites and guided the development of a new field, Christian archaeology.
 He travelled widely, knew all the museum collections intimately and was at the center of a network of professional friendships with all the European scholars of his fields.

 In 1849 he rediscovered the lost Catacombs of Callixtus along the Via Appia Antica, with Alexander de Richemont.
 The catacombs were opened in the early 3rd century, as the principal Christian cemetery in Rome, where nine 3rd-century popes were buried.
 He published illustrations by Gregorio Mariani.
 Around that time, De Rossi made the acquaintance of James Spencer Northcote, who had a keen interest in the archaeology of Christian Rome.
 Northcote and William Brownlow, would later publish an English translation of De Rossi's Roma Sotterranea.

+In 1853, the Prussian Academy of Sciences approved financing for the Corpus Inscriptionum Latinarum under the direction of Theodor Mommsen, Wilhelm Henzen, and de Rossi.
+De Rossi and Henzen were responsible for editing the Roman inscriptions, which make up the sixth volume of the CIL.
+Although Mommsen was the project's overall coordinator, de Rossi contributed invaluable expertise in Christian archaeology and early Christian epigraphy to the collection.
+Despite being a devout Catholic, de Rossi was held in high regard by Mommsen and was his closest Italian collaborator.

 In 1873, he was elected as a member to the American Philosophical Society.
 In 1877 he became foreign member of the Royal Netherlands Academy of Arts and Sciences.
 In 1882, he was elected a member of the American Antiquarian Society.

 In 1888 de Rossi discovered that the Codex Amiatinus, the earliest surviving manuscript of the complete Bible in the Latin Vulgate version, was related to the Bibles mentioned by Bede.
 It was also established that the Codex Amiatinus was related to the Greenleaf Bible fragment in the British Library.
 For a thousand years the Codex Amiatinus was believed to be Italian in origin.
 It was only at that time that de Rossi discovered that the original inscription was that of Ceolfrith of the English.